Address Location: The Data Science Behind an Address

 Precisely’s Address Fabric dataset also uses address data science to enable analytics, but instead of an application like geocoding or address validation, it provides the most comprehensive address list for the United States and Canada in a flat file.

 Each record is pre-geocoded to provide the most accurate latitude and longitude coordinate location for that address, and appended with a unique and persistent identifier, the PreciselyID.
 The PreciselyID persists when address elements change, reveals address relationships, and represents one single identifier for locations with multiple alias addresses.
 This facilitates more efficient data management, exchange, and enrichment.

 Address Fabric is unique because it combines the geographic coordinates used by a geocoder with the address elements that power address validation systems, all in one flat file dataset that can be used in any database or analytics environment.

 The PreciselyID opens up a world of possibilities for data enrichment.
 As a unique and persistent identifier, the PreciselyID enables organizations to append contextual information to an address.
 Appended data could be related to the demographic profile of the area, the physical characteristics of the property, or social handles associated to that location.
 The PreciselyID can bridge the gap between physical and digital addresses, and unlock deeper insights for more detailed analytics.

 An address is many things, and more than just what you use to send a piece of mail.
-To learn more about Address Fabric and download a free sample, visit the Precisely Data Experience.
+Learn more about Address Fabric, and download a free sample in the Precisely Data Experience.